 Open house hours are posted in the mods designating the times when it is permitted for men and women to visit in each other’s residences.
 These hours are strictly enforced.

-The Student Life staff is committed to providing a campus living environment that respects the needs of individuals for adequate rest, study time and personal privacy, and that also respects the rights of campus neighbors and the Hesston community.
-To help facilitate these goals the college has instituted the following guidelines: by 10 p.m. the campus is to be quiet enough that persons outside the dorms will not be disturbed, and by midnight, it is to be quiet enough in the mod that individuals can study and/or sleep without being disturbed.
-Students should contact the RA regarding noise concerns.
+Quiet hours—The Student Life staff is committed to providing a campus living environment that respects the needs of individuals for adequate rest, study time and personal privacy, and that also respects the rights of campus neighbors and the Hesston community.
+To help facilitate these goals quiet hours are posted in each of the mods designating the times when students are asked to be quiet enough that persons inside and outside of the dorms will not be disturbed.
+Courtesy hours are in effect at the college 24 hours a day, 7 days a week.
+This means that all music, conversation, TV volumes and all other noises should be respectful of others in the community.

 Guests in campus housing—Guests may stay overnight for up to three nights without charge.
 A $20 per night fee is charged to guests staying more than three nights.
 Guests must abide by all residence hall regulations.
 A guest failing to comply with regulations may be asked to leave.